k-seth/ClanRecruiting/README.md

 - There is typically a short (1-2 seconds) delay between request and response.
 This is a learning exercise, so it isn't exactly perfectly optimized
 - This was just setup, so testing has not been super rigorous yet.
 There is likely bugs
-- Despite finding players the bot failed to correctly display them in Discord.
-Due to me not keeping historical data backups, I am unable to test this at the moment, but I will create a data backup to test this more thoroughly
+- Despite finding players the bot failed to correctly display them in Discord.  - This should now be fixed.
+I will continue to monitor it

 Default list of clans that are checked (Subject to name changes.
 All clans are NA clans):
 <pre>